Setting up a UserGate firewall

 : Static route description:destination_prefix

-: Destination subnet prefix in CIDR notation.next_hop_address
+: Destination CIDR block.next_hop_address

-Here is an example of the configuration file structure:
+Here is the configuration file example:

-resource "yandex_vpc_route_table" "usergate-rt-a" { name = "<routing_table_name>" network_id = "<network_ID>" static_route { destination_prefix = "0.0.0.0/0" next_hop_address = "10.129.0.24" } }
+resource "yandex_vpc_route_table" "usergate-rt-d" { name = "<route_table_name>" network_id = "<network_ID>" static_route { destination_prefix = "0.0.0.0/0" next_hop_address = "10.129.0.24" } }

 To add, update, or delete a route table, use the